OFFICIAL TRAILER - INNSBRUCK 2018

 Climbing World Championships - Innsbruck Tirol

 The 2018 IFSC Climbing World Championships take place in Innsbruck, Tyrol from September 6 to September 16.
 It will be the biggest Climbing World Championships of all times.
 Four disciplines and paraclimbing will be part of these World Championships.
 Lead, Bouldering, Speed, and the Olympic Combined format will be carried out.

 The Lead qualifications will be carried out in the new Kletterzentrum Innsbruck.
 The Kletterzentrum Innsbruck is one of the biggest climbing facilities in the World.
 The lead wall of this climbing gym, both indoors and outdoors, has fascinated the World's best climbers.
 Top climbers have called it the "most beautiful" gym ever.
-The bouldering and speed qualifications take place in the Kletterzentrum Innsbruck as well.
+The bouldering and paraclimbing qualifications take place in the Kletterzentrum Innsbruck as well.
+All rounds of speed climbing will be held in the Olympiaworld.
 Speed climbing, bouldering, and lead taken together: that is the Combined discipline.
 All three disciplines in one day are the Olympic Format.
 The first World Championships medals in this format will be awarded at the Olympiaworld in Innsbruck Tyrol during the IFSC Climbing World Championships.
 You won't regret getting a ticket for this event in Innsbruck.

 Who will be the first Olympic Combined World Champions?